kaipartmann/Peridynamics.jl/docs/src/dev_materials.md

 # Materials

-!!! warning "Work in progress"
+!!! warning "Draft & Work in Progress"
-    This page is currently worked on.
+    This documentation is a draft and work in progress.
+It will be extended and improved in the future.

 The selected material specifies, which peridynamic formulation is employed in calculations.